Norman Saunders (politician): Father of Turks and Caicos Tourism

-Saunders is widely recognized as the "Father of Tourism in the Turks and Caicos Islands", having played a pivotal role in laying the foundation for the nation's tourism industry in the 1970s.
+Saunders is recognised as the "Father of Tourism in the Turks and Caicos Islands", having played a pivotal role in laying the foundation for the nation's tourism industry in the 1970s.
 In 1969, following a decision by the Legislative Assembly to explore alternative industries to reduce financial reliance on the British Government, Saunders and John Wainwright were selected to undertake a regional research tour to study successful tourism models.
 They visited The Bahamas, the Cayman Islands, Barbados, the British Virgin Islands, and Martinique.
 The pair submitted a report recommending that the Turks and Caicos Islands pursue tourism development, citing its potential to generate new government revenue and create employment opportunities.

 The House of Assembly accepted the report and subsequently established the Turks and Caicos Tourist Board in 1970, appointing Saunders as its first Executive Chairman.
 After a year of continued research and engagement with leading tourism experts, Hon.
 Saunders ultimately decided that the Turks and Caicos Islands should specifically pursue a high-end tourism model, which would allow for sustainable growth with a smaller volume of visitors and less impact on local infrastructure and ecology.

-Under his leadership, the Board joined the Caribbean Hotel & Tourism Association, enabling TCI to engage with experts across the region.
 Saunders advocated for what he called “up-market” or “first class tourism,” aiming to attract affluent travellers who could support five-star accommodations and experiences without placing undue strain on local resources.